MatthewIfe/mod_cgroup/mod_cgroup/README.md

 In the following example we give vhost2 much less memory to play with than vhost1, we also degrade outbound throughput to prevent the host using too much bandwidth.
 Finally we offer less CPU time when under high cpu load.

+We also attempt to put some files and locations into a restricted cgroup.

 httpd.conf
 ----------
 	LoadModule cgroup_module modules/mod_cgroup.so